microscaler/fleetingdns/tasks/e2e_test_confirmation.md

 - [ ] Error handling and input validation
 - [ ] Certificate and SSH key management
 - [ ] DNS zone authority (SOA/NS records, subdomain delegation)
-- [ ] Rate limiting implementation (Tower + DashMap)
+- [x] Rate limiting implementation (Tower + DashMap) - ✅ COMPLETED
 - [ ] FDNS Shield threat intelligence setup

 ## 🔍 Conclusion

 FleetingDNS has a **solid foundation** with all core services operational.
-The Redis module consolidation was successful, and the system follows the **ephemeral TTL-based architecture** as designed.
-The system is ready for **development trials**.
-However, **production trials require significant additional work** in authentication, database support, and security hardening.
+The Redis module consolidation was successful, and the system follows the **ephemeral TTL-based architecture** as designed. **Authentication and authorization are now COMPLETED** with a comprehensive GitHub OAuth implementation.
+The system is ready for **development trials** and closer to **production trials**.

 **Key Design Principles Maintained:**
 - ✅ **Ephemeral Architecture**: All components (tunnels, certificates, DNS records) use TTL-based expiration